stared/jekyll-blog-pre-2022/_posts/2017/2017-08-14-bangbangcon.markdown

 image: /imgs/2017-08-14-bangbangcon-inclusivity/diy-badges.jpg
 ---

-Widespread uproar about the Googler's memo[^google] gave me the impulse to make a small email excavation and write about an awesome experience of inclusivity I experienced at one conference.
+Widespread uproar about the Googler's memo[^google] gave me the impulse to make a small email excavation and write about an awesome experience of inclusivity I had at one conference.
 Crucial components were:

 * inclusive-inclusivity (i.e. reasonable accommodation for many traits)